-Strong was the representative for New York's 8th congressional district from 1829 to 1831.
+Strong was the representative for New York’s 8th congressional district and was (unknown party).
+He served from 1829 to 1831.

 From Dec 1819 to Mar 1831, Strong missed 121 of 858 roll call votes, which is 14.1%.
 This is on par with the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.